puppylinux-woof-CE/puppylinux-woof-CE.github.io/family-tree.md

 Here are some of the more notable puplets, in no particular order:

   * Macpup - a puplet by _runtt21_ which takes its design inspiration from Mac OSX™.
-Its main feature is that it uses the Enlightnment Desktop Environment.
+Its main feature is that it uses the Enlightenment Desktop Environment.

   * Saluki - this one is by _jemima_ and its standout feature is the